 Faro’s history stretches back more than 2000 years.
 It was occupied by the Phoenicians, Romans, Visigoths, Byzantines and Moors, who in the 9th century fortified the city with a ring of defensive walls that can still be seen today.

-Featuring lovely cobblestone streets, important landmark buildings, museums, Roman passages, captivating churches, distinguished tiled houses, lively squares and cozy cafes, Faro’s Old Town is a “city” within the city.
+Featuring lovely cobblestone streets, important landmark buildings, museums, Roman passages, captivating churches, distinguished tiled houses, lively squares and cosy cafes, Faro’s Old Town is a “city” within the city.

 And there are many things to do in Faro Old Town (Cidade Velha).